Lifecycle, EOL, EOS, Decommissioning, and Configuration Management

 TrapBetter exam reasoning

-"EOL is only a purchasing issue."EOL and EOS affect patching, support, risk, and operations.
+"EOL is only a purchasing issue."EOL/EOS affect patching, support, risk, and operations.

-"Decommissioning means unplugging the device."Records, access, configs, routes, DNS, IPAM, and data must also be handled.
+"Decommissioning means unplugging it."Records, access, configs, routes, DNS, IPAM, and data also need handling.

-"Configuration backups can be public because they are text."They may expose topology and secrets and need protection.
+"Config backups are public-safe text."They expose topology and secrets and need protection.

-"Manual changes do not need version history."Configuration management depends on traceability and rollback.
+"Manual changes need no version history."Configuration management depends on traceability and rollback.

 Quick Drill

-1. Device support expires next quarter: plan replacement or risk treatment.
+1. Support expires next quarter: plan replacement or formal risk treatment.

 2. Retired VPN gateway still has DNS and firewall entries: complete decommissioning cleanup.

-3. New switch config differs from approved template: investigate configuration drift.
+3. New switch config differs from the template: investigate configuration drift.

-4. Router fails and must be rebuilt quickly: restore from protected configuration backup.
+4. Router fails and must be rebuilt fast: restore from a protected configuration backup.

-5. Prove when a route was changed: version history and change record.
+5. Prove when a route changed: version history and change record.

 Test Your Knowledge

 A retired firewall was powered off, but its DNS records, IPAM entries, VPN account, and monitoring object still exist.
-What process was incomplete?
+Which process was incomplete?

 A